-c.
 Material risk concentrations

 Reinsurance is placed with a range of highly rated reinsurers, with the highest single concentration being due from underwriters at Lloyd's.
-The potential overall concentration levels are considered when placing reinsurance.
+The potential overall concentration levels are considered when placing reinsurance and the top ten exposures are reported to the board.

-The club has a small number of key banking relationships for handling cash receipts and payments, which may result in material amounts cash accumulating for short periods of time, for example when member premium payments are received on key due dates.
+The club has a small number of key banking relationships for handling cash receipts and payments, which may result in material amounts of cash accumulating for short periods of time, for example, when member premium payments are received on key due dates.